mekkl/MyJSNotebook/JS1.md

 #### Class Based vs Prototype Based.
 Java follows class based inheritance—a top down, hierarchical, class-based relationship whereby properties are defined in a class and inherited by an instance of that class (one of its members).
 In JavaScript, inheritance is prototypal—all objects can inherit directly from other objects.
 Hierarchy is accomplished in JavaScript by assigning an object as a prototype with a constructor function.

 ### Explain the two strategies for improving JavaScript: ES6 (es2015) + ES7, versus Typescript.
-What does it require to use these technologies: In our backend with Node and in (many different) Browsers
+What does it require to use these technologies: In our backend with Node and in (many different) Browsers <a id="1.2"></a>

 #### Babel is a JavaScript compiler
 Babel is a toolchain that is mainly used to convert ECMAScript 2015+ (ES6+) code into a backwards compatible version of JavaScript in current and older browsers or environments.
 Here are the main things Babel can do for you: